KIM EDD CARTER, DIRECTOR

 Pat King – NIMS Compliance Officer

-Jim was in Law Enforcement for more than 30 years most of which was with the Oklahoma Highway Patrol before retiring in 2008.
-He worked road assignments with the OHP and was also assigned to the Bomb Squad and the Tactical Team.
-It was as a member of the Tactical Team that Jim responded to the Alfred P. Murrah Bombing in April 1995.
-Later he spent ten years in the Special Operations Unit, six as Troop Commander.
-He served 26 years in the Oklahoma National Guard retiring as a Lieutenant Colonel.
+Jim was in Law Enforcement for almost 35 years, most of which was with the Oklahoma Highway Patrol, before retiring as a Captain in 2008.
+He worked various road assignments with the OHP and was also assigned to the Bomb Squad and the Tactical Team.
+It was as a member of the Tactical Team that Jim was one of the first responders to the Oklahoma City Bombing in April 1995.
+Later he spent ten years in the Special Operations Unit, six as the Troop Commander.
+He also served 26 years as a member of the Oklahoma Army National Guard retiring as a Lieutenant Colonel.

 Rohit Rai – Critical Infrastructure Protection Coordinator